dbrownidau/constitution/new_constitution.md

 2.1.
 “Committee” means the Committee of the Association;

 2.2.
-“General meeting” means meeting of the committee members, including electronic and virtual meeting;
+“Committee  meeting” means meeting of the committee members, including electronic and virtual meeting;

 2.3.
 “Financial year” means each period of 12 months commencing at the expiration of the previous financial year of the association;

 2.4.
 “General meeting” means meeting convened of the Association, including electronic and virtual meeting;

 2.5.
-“The Act” means the Associations Incorporation Act 1987;
+“The Association” means the name of the Computer And Security Student Association (CASSA).

 2.6.
-“The Association” means the name of the Computer And Security Student Association (CASSA).
+“Staff” means technical, support, administrative or academic staff members of the School of Science at Edith Cowan University.

 2.7.
-“Staff” means technical, support, administrative or academic staff members of the School of Science at Edith Cowan University.

-2.8.
 “School” or “SSci” means the School of Science at Edith Cowan University.

-## 3. Objects
+## 3. Objectives
-The Objects of the Association shall be to:
+The Objectives of the Association shall be to:

 3.1.
-Formally represent all Undergraduate and Postgraduate degree students undertaking units from the School of Computer and Security Science at ECU; and staff; in all the relevant University forums.
+Formally represent all Undergraduate and Postgraduate degree students undertaking units from the School of Science at ECU; and staff; in all the relevant University forums.

 3.2.
 Improve the provision of information to: Undergraduate and Postgraduate degree students; and to staff.